fac-17/CGKO-Week3/README.md

 ## App Architecture
  A user inputs their postcode into an input field.
 This must be a valid postcode which is checked against the governement's regez/postcode validator.
 Once the postcode passes the validation check, an API call is triggered to the Postcode & Geolocation API.
 This then returns the longitude and latitude data back.

-If the call has been successfull
+If the call has been successfull, we call the POLICE! :smile:
 ![gif of call](https://media.giphy.com/media/qivpB3X5IU5yg/giphy.gif)

 The result of the Geolocation API triggers a callback call to the Police UK API with the exact coordinates (as the Police API does not support postcodes), which in itself returns data about reported crimes for a specific month of the year.
 Through a number of tested function, we extract the crimes by category and display their count to the user to help them make an informed decision before bying a house in that area.